mickymacirl/CI-P5-EGZ/TESTING.md

 Actual:

-The user was directed to the relevant page, redirecting to the login page for protected pages and displayed a 403 error.
+The user was directed to the relevant page, redirected to the login page for protected pages and displayed a 403 error.

 <hr>